solana-developers/solana-cookbook/docs/references/wallet.md

 ### Using torus Solana API to send a transaction.​

-To send a transaction, one simply needs to call the `sendTransaction` method on the torus instance and pass in a `Transaction` instance.
+To send a transaction, one simply needs to call the `sendTransaction` method on the torus instance and pass in the `Transaction`.

-The wallet opens a confirmation window, which on approval signs and sends the transaction to the chain.
+The wallet opens a confirmation window.
+After approval, the SDK signs and sends the transaction to the chain.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>